velesco/crm_ultra/README.md

 ---

-**Ready to continue development with the missing controllers and views implementation.**
+**🎊 MAJOR MILESTONE ACHIEVED!
+All 12 controllers implemented with comprehensive business logic.
+Ready to complete the final 5% with views, jobs, and testing.**